Real-Dev-Squad/website-members/README.md

 ### `/components/pages`

-In Next.js it is adviced that the files inside `/pages` directory should contain as minimal code as possible, that's why all the code for a given page is created inside `/components/pages` directory and imported in `/pages`.
+In Next.js it is adviced that the files inside `/pages` directory should contain as minimal code as possible, that's why all the code for a given page is written inside `/components/pages` directory and imported in `/pages`.
 For Example -

 ```JavaScript
 // Inside /components/pages/blogs/index.js